logoLCFD

 DESIGNATION OF CONDITION

-Signs and symptoms may include any or all of the following: mechanism of injury suggestive of trauma to two or more body systems.
+Signs and symptoms may include any or all the following: mechanism of injury suggestive of trauma to two or more body systems.

 EMPHASIS ON PATIENT CARE

-a.
+b.
 Stabilize airway if necessary: oral / nasal airway; SGA; suction

 a.
 Apply pelvic binder if hypotensive and evidence of pelvic injury